naturale0/naturale0.github.io/_posts/2021-01-29-setting up m1 mac for both tensorflow and pytorch.md

  "language": "python"
 }
 ```
+The prefixed `arch -x86_64` is for Rosetta 2 emulation of the command.

 5. Revert miniforge back to ARM64 version (optional)\
 Since my goal was to run the other programs natively as possible, I reverted miniforge back to M1 build.<br>